hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 We will go over some important configuration elements in the rest of this section.

-- `<group>`: Specifies which cluster this member belongs to.
-A member connects only to the other members that are in the same group as itself.
-As shown in the above configuration sample, there are `<name>` and `<password>` tags under the `<group>` element with some pre-configured values.
+- `<cluster-name>` : Specifies which cluster this member belongs to.
+A member connects only to the other members that are in the same cluster as itself.
 You may give your clusters different names so that they can live in the same network without disturbing each other.
 Note that the cluster name should be the same across all members and clients that belong to the same cluster.
-The `<password>` tag is not in use since Hazelcast 3.9.
-It is there for backward compatibility purposes.
-You can remove or leave it as it is if you use Hazelcast 3.9 or later.
 - `<network>`
     - `<port>`: Specifies the port number to be used by the member when it starts.
 Its default value is 5701.
 You can specify another port number, and if you set `auto-increment` to `true`, then Hazelcast will try the subsequent ports until it finds an available port or the `port-count` is reached.